-Religious Education Jigsaw: These statements have been split for extra focus, but all will apply on an ongoing basis throughout the Reception year.
-British Values: These statements have not been split for extra focus, but all will apply on an ongoing basis throughout the Reception year.
-Democracy: making decisions together - sharing views, valuing each other's views, talking about feelings.
-Individual Liberty: freedom for all - develop positive self-image, increase confidence by taking risks.
-Rule of Law: understanding rules matter - understanding own behaviour and that of others, distinguishes between right and wrong.
-Mutual Respect and Tolerance: treat others as you want to be treated - be tolerant towards others, especially faith, culture, race.
-Share celebrations, traditions and experiences Provide resources that challenge gender, culture and race stereotyping.
-Key Question F1: Key Question F2: Which stories are special and why?
-Which people are special and Which places are special and Where do we belong?
-Which times are special and What is special about our Herefordshire Agreed Syllabus why? why? why? world?
-Physical Development GetSet4PE scheme Squiggle Whilst You Wiggle Dough Disco Continue to develop their movement, balancing, riding (scooters, trikes and bikes) and ball skills.
-Go up steps and stairs, or climb up apparatus, using alternate feet.
-Use one-handed tools and equipment, for example, making snips in paper with scissors. hold a pose for a game like musical statues.
+Religious Education Herefordshire Agreed Syllabus Jigsaw: These statements have been split for extra focus, but all will apply on an ongoing basis throughout the Reception year.British Values: These statements have not been split for extra focus, but all will apply on an ongoing basis throughout the Reception year.Democracy: making decisions together - sharing views, valuing each other's views, talking about feelings.Individual Liberty: freedom for all - develop positive self-image, increase confidence by taking risks.Rule of Law: understanding rules matter - understanding own behaviour and that of others, distinguishes between right and wrong.Mutual Respect and Tolerance: treat others as you want to be treated - be tolerant towards others, estereotyping.Key Question F1:Which people are special and why?Which places are special and why?Which places are special and why?Which times are special and why?
+Physical Development GetSet4PE scheme Squiggle Whilst You Wiggle Dough Disco movement, balancing, riding (scooters, trikes and bikes) and ball skills.
+Go up steps and stairs, or climb up hold a pose for a game like musical statues.
 Use large-muscle movements to wave flags and streamers, paint and make marks.
-Show a preference for a Collaborate with others to physical skills to tasks and activities in the setting.
+Show a preference for a example, choosing a spade to enlarge a small hole they dug with a trowel.
+Collaborate with others to physical skills to tasks and activities in the setting.
 For example, they decide whether to crawl, walk or run across a plank, depending on its length and width. group activities which they make up for themselves, or in teams.
 Use a comfortable grip with good control when holding pens and pencils.
 Increasingly be able to use and remember sequences and patterns of movements which are related to music and rhythm Use a comfortable grip with good control when holding pens and pencils.
-Multi Skills Multi Skills Ball Skills Unit 1 Games Unit 1 Ball Skills Unit 2 Games Unit 2 Fundamental Movement Skills Gymnastics Unit 1 / 2 Develop the overall body strength, co-ordination, balance, and agility needed to engage successfully with future physical education sessions and other physical disciplines including dance, gymnastics, sport, and swimming.
+Multi Skills Multi Skills Ball Skills Unit 1 Games Unit 1 Ball Skills Unit 2 Games Unit 2 Fundamental Movement Skills Gymnastics Unit 1 / 2 Dance Unit 1 / 2 Develop the overall body strength, co-ordination, balance, and agility needed to engage successfully with future physical education sessions and other physical disciplines including dance, gymnastics, sport, and swimming.
 Develop their small motor skills so that they can use a range of tools competently, safely, and confidently.
-Suggested tools: pencils for drawing and writing, paintbrushes, scissors, knives, fork and spoon.
+Suggested tools: pencils for drawing and writing, paintbrushes, scissors, knives, forks, and spoon.
 Use their core muscle strength to achieve a good posture when sitting at a table or sitting on the floor.
 Develop overall body-strength, balance, co-ordination, and agility.
 Detailed fine motor development on 'Physical Development' skills plan.